perttukangas/csp/docs/development-diary.md

 ## 29.9

-Setup the project backend (Python+FastAPI), and extension WXT (React+TS).
-Some experimentation with agents and spiders.
+- Setup the project backend (Python+FastAPI) #2
+- Setup extension WXT (React+TS) #5
+- Experiment with spiders
+- Experiment with agents

+What is planned next:

+- Init spiders #1
+- Init agent to handle spider data #3
+- Extension: capturing urls #6
+- Extension: Validate and send #7
+- Test and integrate #8